filecoin-project/venus/CONTRIBUTING.md

 Comments should be blocking or come with an approval unless you are still looking things over or you're asking for clarification.
-It's ok/encouraged to ask for explanations.
+It's ok/encouraged to ask for explanations, in the PR or in IRC.

 ## Conventions and Style